Bhambri bows out of US Open after reaching semifinals

 Bhambri went down 7-6 (2) 6-7(5) 4-6 in a thrilling contest against the experienced sixth seed British pair of Neal Skupski and Joe Salisbury, but not before scripting history of his own.

-The 33-year-old Delhi player became only the fourth Indian man in the Open era to reach a Grand Slam doubles semifinals, after Leander Paes, Mahesh Bhupathi and Rohan Bopanna.
+The 33-year-old Delhi player became only the sixth Indian man in the Open era to reach a Grand Slam doubles semifinals, after Anand Amritraj, Vijay Amritraj, Leander Paes, Mahesh Bhupathi and Rohan Bopanna.

+Sania Mirza is the only other Indian player to excel in doubles, becoming a world number one and winning tennis Majors.

 The Indian-New Zealand duo had stitched together an impressive campaign at Flushing Meadows, toppling higher seeded combinations en route to the last four.